Roster of Instructors and Assistants

 Look for Nancy teaching Beginners and Advanced Beginners/CGC on Thursday nights.

-Patty’s first experience with dog training was through 4H participation in county and state fairs with her Miniature Schnauzer.
-Bernese Mountain Dogs have been her passion for the past seven years.
+Patty's first experience with dog training was through 4H participation in county and state fairs with her Miniature Schnauzer.
+Bernese Mountain Dogs have been her passion for the past 13 years.

-She is very proud of her very first BMD, who was a puppy mill rescue and had shyness issues.
+She is very proud of her very first BMD, who was a puppy mill rescue and had extreme shyness issues.
 With love and training, she improved enough to visit hospitals as Delta Society therapy dog with Denver Pet Partners.
 She also completed an AKC/UKC rally and obedience titles.
-Her current Berner, Cooper has gone on to earn 17 titles through AKC/UKC/ASCA/BHA.

 Patty enjoys experimenting with new ideas and attending educational seminars on dog training.
-She is a member of the Mountain States Dog Training Club, the Bernese Mountain Dog Club of America and the Bernese Mountain Dog Club of the Rockies.
+She is a member of the Bernese Mountain Dog Club of America and the Bernese Mountain Dog Club of the Rockies where she has served on the board, written articles for the newsletter and chaired rally at several BMDCR regional.
+She was previously a member of Mountain States Dog Training Club.
 She loves watching people interact with their dogs and improve their relationship through training and fun activities.

 Look for Patty offering virtual tricks and virtual home manners testing through AKC.
 She also promotes Blue Springs n Katydid by maintaining the Facebook page and posting classes & events on various social media sites.